bigdata-i523/hid331/notebook.md

 * 09/20/17 Reviewed material in 3.3 - Big Data Use Cases Survey through 3.3.1.4 - Security and Privacy
 * 09/25/17 Reviewed material in 3.3 - Big Data Use Cases Survey through 3.3.2.4 - Healthcare and Life Science Use Cases
 * 09/27/17 Reviewed material in 3.3 - Big Data Use Cases Survey through 3.3.2.9 - Energy Use Case
+* 10/21/17 Reviewed material in 3.3 - Big Data Use Cases Survey through 3.3.3.6 Use Case Classifications III

 # Practice